baatybek/winconmap-dev/README.md

 money is spent.
 Establishing contract registries can be a powerful tool to highlight the way in which taxpayers’ money is used.
-There are public contract registries in the Czech Republic and one of the is Hl´ıdaˇc st´atu: https://www.hlidacstatu.cz/.
+There are public contract registries in the Czech Republic and one of the is Hlídač státu: https://www.hlidacstatu.cz/.
 Hlídač Státu is a non-profit organization whose goal is to make the state administration completely transparent.
-The Hl´ıdaˇc st´atu is a web platform where they check, analyze and link contracts from the register of contracts, public contracts, subsidies, sponsors of political parties and politics in one place.
+The Hlídač Státu is a web platform where they check, analyze and link contracts from the register of contracts, public contracts, subsidies, sponsors of political parties and politics in one place.